Early Math Skills: A Parent's Guide to Ages 3-7

 Create a math-friendly environment at home:

-• Set Up a Math Zone: Create a space with counting toys, blocks, and shape puzzles.
+• Set Up a Math Corner: Create a space with counting toys, blocks, and shape puzzles.

-• Use Technology Smartly: Try educational apps that match your child’s learning level.
+• Use Interactive Tools: Try educational apps matching your child’s age and learning level.

 • Read Together: Pick books that feature numbers, shapes, and patterns [9].

-Spending just 10 minutes a day on math activities can make a big difference in your child’s learning [7].
-Use digital tools and check in with teachers to make sure home activities align with classroom goals [10].
+Spending just 10-15 minutes a day on math activities can make a big difference in your child’s learning [7].

 Related Blog Posts